 When you started looking for a mortgage, you probably saw different advertised mortgage interest rates and wondered who sets these rates and how they’re calculated.
 Stab in the dark here, but you probably also wondered what you needed to do to make your mortgage interest rate lower.

-Well, your mortgage rate is affected every day by market forces you can’t control, like the overall health of the economy, and factors you can control, like the lender you choose, the size and type of loan you take out, whether you plan to live on the property and your finances.
+Well, your mortgage rate is affected every day by market forces you can’t control – like the overall health of the economy – and factors you can control – like the lender you choose, the size and type of loan you take out and your personal finances.

 If you’re interested (see what we did there?) in learning more about mortgage interest rates and how these factors will play a role in determining the mortgage interest rate you qualify for, keep reading.